Signup

 • Delete accounts

-• Export user data as a PDF file These editing functions are also available directly next to each username in the list.
+These editing functions are also available directly next to each login name in the list.

 Using the Archive Without a Personal Account

-Administrators can also use the image archive without creating a personal account for themselves by assigning the role “User” in their own profile.
-After logging in with your username or email address, you can use the archive as a regular user and also create accounts as an administrator.
+After logging in with your login name or email address, you can use the archive as a regular user and also create new accounts as an administrator.

 What Does “N.N.”
 Mean?